Skip to content

 claim update

-The pointers field in the name entry: * On claim transaction, is initialized to the empty dictionary. * On update transaction, is replaced with the pointers in the transaction, keeping the order in the transaction.
+The pointers field in the name entry: * On claim transaction, is initialized to the empty dictionary. * On update transaction, is replaced with the pointers in the transaction.

 Note that expire is not an explicit message that is part of the protocol.